clementinezimnicki/clementinezimnicki.github.io/_pages/research.md

 all of my projects concern themselves with two biases people have about the meanings of colors in visualizations. the first bias is called the dark-is-more bias, and leads people to infer that darker regions on maps mean larger quantities. the second is the opaque-is-more bias, which leads people to infer that more opaque (that is, less translucent) regions mean larger quantities.
 In my work, I have explored how these biases work, including how far they extend and in which situations they may not apply.

-below are some projects I have worked on:
+below are some projects I have worked on.

 <!-- pages/projects.md -->
 <div class="projects">